 Let me get right to the point.
-I live with my husband and two kids in Fort Worth, Texas.
-Last night I received a phone call from my grandmother.
-She was hysterical.
-She told me that people were trying to put her away someplace and to come to New York to save her.
-Her tone was so alarming that I decided to take the red eye to New York to see for myself what was going on.
-We didn't even know that she had been hospitalized.
-Why is she hospitalized anyway?
+I live with my wife and two kids in Fort Worth, Texas.
+Last night I received a phone call from my grandfather.
+He was hysterical.
+He told me that people were trying to put him away someplace and to come to New York to save him.
+His tone was so alarming that I decided to take the red eye to New York to see for myself what was going on.
+We didn't even know that he had been hospitalized.
+Why is he hospitalized anyway?

-She was admitted for severe dehydration.
-She was not retaining enough fluid.
-We stabilized her medical condition and were preparing to discharge her to her home when ...
+He was admitted for severe dehydration.
+He was not retaining enough fluid.
+We stabilized his medical condition and were preparing to discharge him to her home when ...

-Suddenly Esther, wearing her hospital gown, appears at the nursing station.
+Suddenly Harry, wearing her hospital gown, appears at the nursing station.